jploch/PageGridBlocks/README.md

 # PageGrid Blocks
-This module installs templates and fields for PageGrid Blocks.
+This module installs templates and fields for PAEGRID Blocks.
 PageGrid is a friendly pagebuilder for ProcessWire.

+When you install a block module, all necessary files will be copied to your "site/template/blocks/" folder automatically (the blocks folder will be created if not already present).

+Make sure you don't have any files with the name prefix "pg_" in this folder, as they might get overwritten.

 To use this module you need to [buy a copy of PageGrid](https://page-grid.com/buy-now/).

 ## Requirements